m3m0r7/php-os/README.md

 <img src="./doc/demo.png" width="100%">

-The quick start example will generate a `boot.asm` as following:
+The quick start example will generate an assembly file as following:
 ```asm
 ;
 ;   _______  ____  ____  _______            ___     ______